Yosemite Hidden Secrets

 The Yosemite Valley Pioneer Cemetery

-I borrowed a copy of a cemetery map and guide and was directed to turn right as I left the visitor center and follow the path until it crossed
+They let me borrow a copy of a cemetery map and guide then directed to turn right, after going out the front door, and follow the path until it crossed

 the service road beyond the museum.

-There, on a still,cold February day marble headstones, granite shafts and wooden grave markers, with both known and unknown names,
+There, on a still, cold, February day, round marble headstones, narrow granite shafts and modest wooden markers, engraved with both known and unknown names, issued from beneath a light blanket of snow that covered the ground.

 Several of the markers identify the final resting place of individuals who came to Yosemite to live and work in hopes that the clean,